Autocar India

 Yes

 The Creta has the upper hand on safety equipment, thanks to its Level 2 ADAS suite and a 360-degree camera, both of which the Taigun misses out on.
 The Volkswagen sticks to a rear-view camera instead.
 That said, both SUVs are well covered on the basics, with six airbags, disc brakes, ABS with EBD, hill-hold assist and ESC.
-Also, the pre-facelift Taigun and Creta were both tested by Global NCAP, where the VW SUV scored full five stars and the Hyundai offering scored three.
+Also, the pre-facelift Taigun and Creta were both tested by Global NCAP, where the VW SUV received a full five stars, and the Hyundai offering scored three.

 VW Taigun GT Plus Sport vs Hyundai Creta King: Powertrains